Skip to main content

 Support your audiences to make sustainable lifestyle choices

 Footballer Cristiano Ronaldo has millions of followers on Instagram.
-An average Instagram post by Ronaldo uses as much energy as 10 UK households in one year.
+In 2020, with 240 million followers, an average Instagram post by Ronaldo used as much energy as 10 UK households in one year.
 Why?
 Because the further an image travels, the more energy it consumes.
-[Source: Channel 4 Dispatches]

-With so many people using social media platforms, every post adds up to have a big collective impact on the planet.
+With so many people using social media platforms, every picture and video adds up to have a big collective impact on the planet.

 Change behaviour